 The games are played at the Den Harder Soccer Complex (formerly Crossroads Soccer Complex) located at 6600 Research Loop in Temple, TX.

 All of Centex Storms’ coaches are volunteers.
-All Centex Storm volunteers must have a current background check and be SafeSport and Heads Up (concussion) trained.
+All Centex Storm volunteers are subject tomust have a current background checks and be SafeSport and Heads Up (concussion) trained.
 We are always looking for more coaches!

 Coaches and players will not be assigned to teams until after the registration period closes.
 After coaches are assigned their player list, then the coach will reach out to each player to introduce themselves and inform the team of practice times and location.